biti-en/biti-en.github.io/_pages/home.md

 For introduction, I am a Project Manager/Senior Computer Vision Engineer with 6+ years working as aprofessional in the Deep learning area: object detection, classification, segmentation, anomaly detection, inference optimization, unknown picking and detection, and LLM integration.

+---

+My recent Research include:

-My recent R&D is about 6D pose detection + tracking at 50-100fps/object on PC or 20-30 FPS on Jetson AGX Orin.
+1. 6D Pose Estimation and Tracking at 50-100fps/object on PC; 20-30 FPS on Jetson AGX Orin.
+2. Optical Character Recognition with 20 FPS on PC / 5-10 FPS on client-server scenario.
+3. Anomaly Detection at up to 100 FPS on PC.
+4. Foundational Object Detection / Faster Segment Anything (2 FPS vs 0 FPS original; 20 FPS with progressive predictions).